 Some of your guests may experience post-event blues.
 This is why you don’t want the fun to stop after the event.
 Give guests some small stuff to look forward to.
 One way is some kind of social media contest with a prize for the winner.

-Social media promotions for post-event engagement should continue even once everything has concluded.
-This not only keeps the discussions going but also helps you maintain a connection with your guests who otherwise may direct their attention to a competing brand.
+Post-event engagement should drive value for your guests even once the festivities have concluded.
+This not only keeps the discussions going around the educational parts of your event, but also helps you maintain a connection with your guests who otherwise may direct their attention to a competing brand.